TimothyVales/PmodHygro/README.md

 ![Pmod Side](https://github.com/TimothyVales/PmodHygro/blob/master/Pmod_side.JPG)

-The Pmod can, technically, be place on any Pmod Port and on any row, but for this project and for how the code is written, I placed mine this way.
+The Pmod can, technically, be placed on any Pmod Port and on any row, but for this project and for how the code is written, I placed mine this way.

 Good luck on using the Pynq-Z2, and I hope to see all your great projects!
 Leave a comment on what you think about this project, and if there are things I should change/work on for my next project!